GabeThatGuy/Projects/EECS1011/MajorProject.md

 ## The EECS 1011 Major Project
+By Gabriel Gonsalves --- 219 006 014
+Written in Markdown
 ### Introduction
 This device is indented to replace conventional faucets by allowing the faucet to detect when it is needed and when it is not.